hellopablo/related-content/README.md

 composer require hellopablo/related-content-engine
 ```

 All classes within the package are under the namespace `HelloPablo\RelatedContentEngine` and can be autoloaded using PSR-4.
-Examples below assume a `use HelloPablo\RelatedContentEngine` statement has been used.